ArashAkbarinia/al-folio/_pages/about.md

 intelligence on various isolated functions and I believe, soon, they reach our creative perception.
 That's my research interest.

-I work at this
-multidisciplinary domain of brains, minds and machines aiming to answer how complex behaviour arises from neuronal activity.
-I compare neural networks of two organisations: biological versus artificial.
+I work in this multidisciplinary domain of brains, minds and machines, aiming to answer how complex behaviour arises from neuronal activity.
+I compare the neural networks of two organisations: biological versus artificial.

-My focus is visual information
-processing: oscillating in-between psychophysics of visual perception and computational modelling of vision.
+My focus is visual information processing: oscillating in-between psychophysics of visual perception and computational modelling of vision

 <!---